MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-printing.md

 - If you enable this group policy setting, the default MXDW output format is the legacy Microsoft XPS (*.xps).

-- If you disable or do not configure this policy setting, the default MXDW output format is OpenXPS (*.oxps).
+- If you disable or don't configure this policy setting, the default MXDW output format is OpenXPS (*.oxps).
 <!-- MXDWUseLegacyOutputFormatMSXPS-Description-End -->

 <!-- MXDWUseLegacyOutputFormatMSXPS-Editable-Begin -->